 RATIONALE

-It is necessary to formulate and to transmit pointing requests, but prior to this recommendation there was no formal standard for this purpose, rather pointing requests were formulated in natural language.
+It is necessary to formulate and to transmit pointing requests, but prior to this recommendation there was no formal standard for this purpose.
+Rather, pointing requests were formulated in natural language.
 Requests in natural language are imprecise, inefficient, and error prone.
 The purpose of the PRM is to formalize the way in which pointing requests are formulated and to facilitate their transmission and processing by automated means.

 DOCUMENT STRUCTURE